Is Travelling the Maldives on Budget Possible?

 Getting to the Maldives

-As the Maldives normally caters to high-end travellers, the airfares to get there tend to reflect that.
-But being the cheapskate that I am, I’d managed to find a flight for around US$160 return.
+As the Maldives normally cater to high-end travellers, the airfares to get there tend to reflect that.
+But being the cheapskate that I am, I’d managed to find a flight for around US$160 return from my home in Hong Kong.
 With a stopover in Sri Lanka!
 This was great for me, as I have a friend in Colombo.
-It also meant that the last leg of the flight from Sri Lanka to the Maldives was only 1 hour.
+It also meant that the last leg of the flight from Sri Lanka to the Maldives took only 1 hour.

 Travelling the Maldives on a Budget – A Warm Welcome